Kugelbyte/Hack-Log/journal/2025-06-16-cybercrafted.md

     Ctrl + A
     Ctrl + C
     ```
-  - Succedfully obtained a root shell.
+  - Successfuly obtained a root shell.
   - Obtained the root_flag from the root directory.